|

 Lippe create some unengaging periods.
 Still, the well-presented tactics

-gives the film a nerve which is enhanced into great suspense in the
+create a nerve that is elevated into great suspense in the

 film's final act.
-The representation of the Norwegian police as
+The portrayal of the Norwegian police as

-indecisive but considerate is spot on - and actually quite refreshing
+indecisive but considerate is spot on – and perhaps even somewhat refreshing

-for viewers who are used to Charles Bronson/Clint Eastwood type cops.
+for viewers who are used to Charles Bronson/Clint Eastwood-type cop

 |